bean to bar craft chocolate

 microbatch: small batch. small is, of course, relative. if i can lift it by myself i call it small batch. if it is delivered in metric tons and requires a forklift? maybe not so small.

-milk chocolate: adding liquid to chocolate is tricky and unpredictable, and not for the squeamish, so over time chocolatiers figured out milk powder was the way to go. milk chocolate can be made using cow's milk powder or goat's milk powder, or vegan-ish and with coconut milk. because it has the milk powder and often, a heck of a lot more cocoa butter added, the % of milk chocolate is lower than dark, and tastes sweeter.
+milk chocolate: adding liquid to chocolate is tricky and unpredictable, and not for the squeamish, so over time chocolatiers figured out milk powder was the way to go. milk chocolate can be made using cow's milk powder or goat's milk powder, or vegan-ish and with coconut milk or oat milk. because it has the milk powder and often, a heck of a lot more cocoa butter added, the % of milk chocolate is lower than dark, and tastes sweeter.

 nibs: through cracking and winnowing (removing the husk, aka shell) the cacao beans become smaller bits called nibs. nibs can be made using a grinder (we use a re-purposed and modified champion juicer) and a winnower designed for removing the husk, or for nano batches a blowdryer, a big bowl, and if you're not outside, a broom and a dustpan.